imagej/imagej.github.io/pages/Keyboard_shortcuts.md

       }

 The key defined in square bracket is case sensitive \!
 If a capital letter is used then the shortcut is "shift + key".

-For digit, the shortcut is functional with the row of digits at the top of the keyboard.
-It might not work with the keypad on the right.

 ### Option 2: Save the macro(s) as a toolset